Equipment

 The table below contains a list of armour and other protective equipment.
 Armour comes in different categories:

-Simple Armours.
-If you have training with simple armour, you can use these armours without penalty.
-Simple armours are thick clothes with protective layers made from fabric, leathers, and hide.
+Light Armours.
+If you have training with light armour, you can use these armours without penalty. light armours are thick clothes with protective layers made from fabric, leathers, and hide.

 Medium Armours.
 If you have training with medium armour, you can use these armours without penalty.
-Medium armours consist of simple armours paired with more protective layers covering the torse.
+Medium armours consist of lighter armours paired with more protective layers often covering the torse.

 Heavy Armours.
 If you have training with heavy armour, you can use these armours without penalty.
 Heavy armours are protective armours that cover the whole body, made from metal and similar sturdy materials.